dsogari/tsargp/packages/tsargp/README.md

 } as const satisfies Options;
 ```

+In the documentation, you will learn about the different option types and their attributes.

 ### Parse arguments in main script

 There are multiple ways to parse the command-line arguments.
-Below is just an example.
-The documentation shows how to parse them into an existing object or class instance, specify parsing flags, and emit warnings.
+Below is an example.

 ```ts
 #!/usr/bin/env node